-5.2.28 Other Health Care Coverage - Non-Medicare
+5.2.30 Other Health Care Coverage - Non-Medicare

 Medi-Cal should always be the payer of last resort.
-This means that providers must submit a claim to a beneficiary's other health coverage for eligible services before submitting a claim to Medi-Cal.
-With the exception of MAT claims that use codes H0033 and H0034, the claim submitted to Medi-Cal must include Other Health Coverage (OHC) information.
+This means that providers must submit a claim to a member's other health coverage for eligible services before submitting a claim to Medi-Cal.
+With the exception of MAT claims that use codes H0033 and H0034 with an NDC, the claim submitted to Medi-Cal must include Other Health Coverage (OHC) information.
 Medi-Cal will reimburse the county the difference between the amount it would normally pay and the amount that the OHC already paid.